zichy/vicco/README.md

 __vicco__ is minimalist microblogging software contained in a single PHP file.

 ## Features

 * Horrendous code
-* Responsive & brutalist interface
+* Responsive & brutalist layout
-* PageSpeed score of 100
+* Web interface to publish/edit posts
 * Text formatting
-* Atom feed
+* Atom feed (broken)

 ## Target audiences

 * Hackers — It’s easy to customize.
 * Hipsters — It’s crappy, you could use it as a joke.

 ## Requirements

 * A web server with PHP

 ## Installation

 1. Adjust the config variables in `index.php`.
 Remember to change your credentials.
 2. Upload it to your server and make the directory writable.
 3. Open the site in your browser.